AutoML-Seminars/AutoML-Seminars.github.io/index.markdown

 All seminars are happening on Thursday 4-5pm (CET), unless the description specifies a different day/time.

-* July 15th -- [Bilge Celik](https://research.tue.nl/en/persons/bilge-celik-aydin) (Eindhoven University of Technology)
+* July 15th -- [Bilge Celik](https://research.tue.nl/en/persons/bilge-celik-aydin) (Eindhoven University of Technology), "Adaptation Strategies for Automated Machine Learning on Evolving Data"
 * SUMMER BREAK

 ## Become a speaker